Innovative Method of Local Anesthesia for Penile Surgery

 The penile shaft is put in a pendulous position while a 23G x 1.5' (3.81-cm)-long disposable needle is punctured into the skin at the intersection of the penopubic fold one finger-breadth laterally.
 Under finger guidance, the needle is pushed downward vertically along the pubic angle until the medial third penile crus is targeted.
 Under finger guidance the needle is then withdrawn sufficiently to free it from being entrapped in the penile hilum.
 The needle is then advanced to the lateral margin down to the ischial tuberosity.
 A slow and even delivery of the local anesthetic solution is made while the needle is withdrawn superficially until the subcutaneous space is met and then advanced laterally to inject the lateral aspect of each corresponding crus.

 Local anesthesia performed on an outpatient basis for penile surgeries appears to be highly promising.23-27 Our study shows that local anesthetic methods of proximal dorsal nerve block, peripenile infiltration, penile crural block, cavernous nerve blockage, and a topical injection have, on an outpatient basis, been proven to be reliable, simple, and safe, with few complications in our study.
 Local anesthesia offers the advantages of fewer anesthetic adverse effects, reduced morbidity, greater protection of the patient's privacy, and a more rapid return to daily activity with minimal complications.
+Its success, though, depends on a pre-requisite knowledge of penile anatomy; to this end, we offer a number of publications.28-31 We hope that this practical method can be shared and disseminated in medical communities across the world.

 - Hsu GL.: Peyronie’s disease.
 In: APSIR BOOK on Erectile Dysfunction, 1st ed.
 Edited by Kim, Y. C. and Tan, H. M. Malaysia: Pacific Cosmos Sdn Bhd, chapt.
 18, pp. 200-212, 1999.